Pavadeppam/documentation/README.md

 # documentation
-This is repository for tech read ups
+This is repository links for tech stack materils